lulf/watchful/README.md

 * Rollback to previous firmware if reset or crashing before new firmware is validated in watch UI.
 * Compatible with existing InfiniTime bootloader.

-Some features that has been removed after recent switch to mcuboot, but will be added again soon:
+NOTE: Some features that has been removed after recent switch to mcuboot, but will be added again soon:

-* Implements Nordic DFU protocol so you can update from a phone app such as nRF Connect to perform firmware updates.
+* DFU: Implements Nordic DFU protocol so you can update from a phone app such as nRF Connect to perform firmware updates.

 ## Getting started